President00007/Ryujinx-setup---complete-tutorial-for-Animal-Crossing-New-Horizons/README.md

 - The first thing you need is, of course, the emulator.
 Be sure to go into [the official Ryujinx site](https://github.com/Ryubing) and select the red "canary" option as in this image.

 ![canary version selection](https://private-user-images.githubusercontent.com/233430140/566330881-180731db-3f47-43b6-ac15-f0066d532313.png?jwt=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3NzM5MzI5NjgsIm5iZiI6MTc3MzkzMjY2OCwicGF0aCI6Ii8yMzM0MzAxNDAvNTY2MzMwODgxLTE4MDczMWRiLTNmNDctNDNiNi1hYzE1LWYwMDY2ZDUzMjMxMy5wbmc_WC1BbXotQWxnb3JpdGhtPUFXUzQtSE1BQy1TSEEyNTYmWC1BbXotQ3JlZGVudGlhbD1BS0lBVkNPRFlMU0E1M1BRSzRaQSUyRjIwMjYwMzE5JTJGdXMtZWFzdC0xJTJGczMlMkZhd3M0X3JlcXVlc3QmWC1BbXotRGF0ZT0yMDI2MDMxOVQxNTA0MjhaJlgtQW16LUV4cGlyZXM9MzAwJlgtQW16LVNpZ25hdHVyZT0xMWYxZDhmNmQ4Nzk5NmZkNjA2NWY2Y2I0MjFjN2E3MGQ0YTY3YzZmOWJhYWQ5YjQyZDMzYzBmZjkzODQ1OTBmJlgtQW16LVNpZ25lZEhlYWRlcnM9aG9zdCJ9.EGLW3-l7T6I08QK8NcCdoppgmtYTHSQn9-saoE58C28)
-It should download a file called "ryujinx-canary-VERSION-OPERATINGSYSTEM.zip" (as of writing the latest is 1.3.265)
+You should be able to find and download a file called "ryujinx-canary-VERSION-OPERATINGSYSTEM.zip" (as of writing the latest is 1.3.265)
 - Now extract the zip file somewhere you remember.
 Now you have the emulator ready to run, but it still needs Firmware and keys
 >[!TIP]
 > This is completely optional, but you can easily make a desktop shortcut of the emulator by: